ARVO Commercial Relationships Policy

-Financial relationships are those relationships in which the individual benefits by receiving a salary, royalty, intellectual property rights, consulting fee, honoraria, ownership interest (e.g., stocks, stock options or other ownership interest, excluding diversified mutual funds), or other financial benefit.
-Financial benefits are usually associated with roles such as employment, management position, independent contractor (including contracted research), consulting, speaking and teaching, membership on advisory committees or review panels, board membership, and other activities from which remuneration is received, or expected.
-ARVO considers relationships of the person involved in the publication/education activity to include financial relationships of a spouse or partner.
+Financial relationships are those relationships in which the individual receives a salary, royalty, intellectual property rights, consulting fee, honoraria, ownership interest (e.g., stocks, stock options or other ownership interest, excluding diversified mutual funds), or other financial benefit (any amount).
+Financial benefits are usually associated with roles such as employment/owner, management position, independent contractor (including contracted research), consulting, speaking and teaching, membership on advisory committees or review panels, board membership, and other activities from which remuneration is received, or expected.

-Relevant financial relationships are financial relationships in any amount which occurred in the 12-month period preceding the time that the individual was asked to assume a role influencing or controlling content of the CME activity, and those which relate to the content of the publication or educational activity for which disclosure is taking place.
-ARVO considers financial relationships to create conflicts of interest when individuals have both a financial relationship with a commercial interest and the opportunity to affect content that concern or may have any affect on the products or services of that commercial interest through the publication or educational activity.
+Relevant financial relationships are financial relationships in any amount with an ineligible company which occurred in the 24-month period preceding the time that the individual was asked to assume a role influencing or controlling content of the accredited CE activity, and the content of the publication or educational activity is related to the products of an ineligible company with which the individual has a financial relationship.

 Disclosure Codes Definitions

-F (Financial Support) Indicates financial support received from an ACCME-defined commercial interest, in the form of research funding, grants, research materials or in-kind services (e.g., sample analysis).
+F (Financial Support) Indicates financial support received from an ACCME-defined ineligible company, in the form of research funding (even if the institution receives the research grant and manages the funds), grants, research materials or in-kind services (e.g., sample analysis).

-I (Personal Financial Interest) Indicates you are an investor in a company or competing company, including an ACCME-defined commercial interest, other than through a mutual or retirement fund.
+I (Personal Financial Interest) Indicates you are an investor in a company or competing company, including an ACCME-defined ineligible company, other than through a mutual or retirement fund.

-E (Employment) Indicates you are an employee of an ACCME-defined commercial interest.
+O (Owner/Co-Owner/Founder/Co-Founder): Indicates you are an owner, co-owner, founder and/or co-founder of an ACCME-defined ineligible company.

-P (Patent) Indicates you are an inventor/developer designated on a patent, patent application, copyright, or trade secret, whether or not the patent, copyright, etc. is presently licensed or otherwise commercialized, or could be in competition with the technology described.
+P (Patent) Indicates you are an inventor/developer designated on a patent, patent application, copyright, or trade secret, whether the patent, copyright, etc. is presently licensed or otherwise commercialized, or could be in competition with the technology described.